Covid-19 coronavirus and employers: What we know so far - Personnel Today

 For example, construction manufacturer JCB announced earlier this month that it would cut hours because of a lack of components arriving from China.
 The company reported that 25% of its suppliers in China were closed, while others were working at reduced capacity.

 If a manager discovers that an employee is displaying potential symptoms of the illness, there is also the possibility that a whole workspace would need to be shut down and other employees forced to stay away from work.
-This happened recently at a Clarks store in Cheshire after fears a staff member had contracted for the virus, but they ultimately tested negative and have returned to work.
+This happened recently at a Clarks store in Cheshire after fears a staff member had contracted for the virus, but they ultimately tested negative and returned to work.

 There is no legal requirement for employers to close their workplace during a flu pandemic or an infectious disease outbreak, but employers should check guidance from the Department of Health or the relevant public health body on a regular basis.